paloul/araneae.deploy/aws/Deploy-AWS.md

 - [Autoscaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) for Worker Nodes in the EKS cluster.
 We use the [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) application to automatically scale nodes up or down depending on usage.
 - A [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) via external ingress/egress is facilitated.
 We use the [aws-load-balancer-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) application in order to automatically provision NLB's in the correct subnets.
 - [Route53](https://aws.amazon.com/route53/) for DNS routing.
 We use the [external-dns](https://github.com/kubernetes-sigs/external-dns) application to automatically create records sets in Route53 in order to route from a public DNS to the NLB endpoint, as well as a [LetsEncrypt](https://letsencrypt.org/) DNS-01 solver to certify the domain with Route53.
-- [Secrets Manager](https://aws.amazon.com/secrets-manager/) for secret management working with the Kubernetes operator [External Secrets](https://external-secrets.io/).
-  - *Looking into using kubeseal to handle all secrets as a replacement to using external secret providers like AWS Secrets Manager*
 - [IAM Roles for Service Accounts (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) to define the IAM Roles that may be assumed by specific Pods, by attaching a specific ServiceAccount to them.
 For example, we attach to the `external-dns` Pod a ServiceAccount that uses an IAM Role allowing certain actions in Route53.
 See the section below for a detailed listing of IRSA policies that are needed.

 #